Fact checkedFact Checked

 They work in one of the following three ways:

-• One version of the weight loss supplements contains dietary fiber.
+• One version of the natural weight loss supplements contains dietary fiber.
 These suppress your appetite by filling your stomach when you take them.
 And the result is you feel full; thus, you do not get cravings or feel like eating.

-• The second-way many natural appetite suppressant supplements work is by targeting the adrenal gland.
+• The second way many natural appetite suppressant supplements work is by targeting the adrenal gland.
 There is a block between message transmission from the gland to the brain to signal hunger when this happens.
 In turn, your food intake is restricted to only the set meal times.

 • Thirdly, some appetite suppressants work by increasing serotonin levels in the body.
-This feel-good hormone then tricks the body into thinking that it is full and it does not need to consume any food at that particular time.
+This feel-good hormone then tricks the body into thinking that it is full and does not need to consume any food at that particular time.

 PhenQ

 PhenQ appetite suppressant food supplement is a five-in-one formula that is thermogenic, organic, and herbal.
-So much so, it is one of the best herbal appetite suppressants in the market with numerous benefits we look at next.
+So much so, that it is one of the best herbal appetite suppressants in the market with numerous benefits we look at next.

 • It’s a five-in-one recipe